logo.png

 Petroleum and Natural Gas Industry: GFS tanks are suitable for storing petroleum, natural gas, and chemicals, including oil storage tanks and chemical storage tanks.
 Their lightweight and high strength characteristics help simplify transportation and installation.

-Pharmaceutical Industry: GFS bolted tanks are applicable for the storage and processing of pharmaceutical raw materials and the production of certain specialty drugs.
+GFS bolted tanks are suitable for storing and processing pharmaceutical raw materials and producing specific specialty drugs.

-Energy Industry: In the energy sector, GFS tanks can be used to store fuels, lubricants, and other substances.
-Their corrosion resistance and anti-aging properties make them suitable for applications in specific environments.
+Energy Industry: GFS tanks can be used in the energy sector to store fuels, lubricants, and other substances.
+Their corrosion resistance and anti-aging properties make them suitable for specific environmental applications.

 Municipal Engineering: GFS tanks can be utilized in municipal engineering applications, such as water storage tanks and firefighting water tanks.
 Their lightweight, modular design, and corrosion resistance provide convenience in these applications.

-Agricultural Sector: In the agricultural field, GFS tanks can be used for storing agricultural chemicals, irrigation water, and other substances.
+Agricultural Sector: GFS tanks can be used for storing agricultural chemicals, irrigation water, and other substances.

 The installation of Fiberglass Reinforced Plastic (GFRP) bolted tanks typically requires adherence to a series of standards and steps to ensure safety and performance.
 Below are the general installation steps: